 - Weights room

-- One large sports hall (TN3; 900m²) which can be set up as: two indoor soccer courts; an IBA approved basketball court; three volleyball courts; six badminton courts
+- One large sports hall (TN3-900m²) which can be set up as: two indoor soccer courts; an IBA approved basketball court; six badminton courts

 - Table tennis facilities

-Tailteann Bookings: The rooms in Tailteann can also be booked by sports clubs for training or by students or staff who wish to use the facilities.
-Bookings can be made by contacting Tailteann Reception at Tailteann.Reception@mic.ul.ie where you can also make enquiries about classes and courses.
+The rooms in Tailteann can also be booked by sports clubs for training or by students or staff who wish to use the facilities.
+Bookings can be made by contacting Tailteann Reception, Email: Tailteann.Reception@mic.ul.ie, where you can also make enquiries about classes and courses.
 Should you require any further information, please do not hesitate to contact us on Ext.
 4306.

 The weights room is available to students and staff.